danbev/learning-iot/doc/osclloscope.md

 horizontal setting to be 80µs instead that will make each square 80µs instead and we will only have 6 squares for the same 480µs.

+We can use the horizontal nob to position the wave on the grids to make measuring easier.
+Like if we have a time unit of 200µs and a period of our wave takes 5 squares that would be one 1000µs, or 0.001sec or 1ms.

 ### Voltage grid (vertial)
 This grid shows the voltage and it is per square, what I mean is that if the display says 2.00V that means that each square in the grid (vertical direction)